DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 ---
 layout: post
-title: "ASP.NET Core APIs on the fast-lane with Swagger and Autorest"
+title: "ASP.NET Core APIs in the fast lane with Swagger and Autorest"
 description: Document your ASP.NET Core Web APIs with Swagger and auto-generate authenticated clients quickly and easily with Autorest.
 date: 2016-08-30 15:00
 design: